-Group exercise – This exercise is designed to understand how you work in a team setting.
+This exercise is designed to assess how you work in a team setting.
 Throughout the exercise you are assessed on your contributions to the discussion.
-They want to see how you balance talking and listening to others, as well as what you actually say.
-You are given a set of materials the day before the assessment centre to prepare and understand.
-Past topics for this exercise include the workings of a fictional pharma company.
+Assessors want to see how you balance talking and listening to others, as well as what you actually say.
+You are given a set of materials the day before the assessment centre to prepare and understand, for example, the workings of a fictional pharma company.
 Your group will present your findings to the assessors, with each of you getting five minutes to talk.
 Gain tips for an exercise like this with our group exercises page.

-Role Play – This exercise is designed to assess how you respond to situations in the workplace.
+This exercise is designed to assess how you respond to situations in the workplace.
 Ahead of the exercise you are given some background information about the situation your are about to find yourself in.
-You will play one role with your interviewer taking on the other part.
-You are given some key objectives to achieve through the exercise, and you are assessed on whether you achieve the objective and the routes you take to achieving it.
-You are often given the role of a manager and the assessor the role of the employee.
+You will play the situation along with an interviewer, taking on a certain role.
+You are given some key objectives to achieve through the exercise, and you are assessed on whether you have achieved these objectives and the routes you took to achieving it.
+You are often given the role of a manager and the interviewer the role of an employee.
 You will be asked to convince your employee to do something for you.
 This is where you have a chance to really show your managerial and analytical skills.

-GSK Presentation – The presentation can take two different formats.
+The presentation can take on two different formats.
 You are either given the presentation topic a few days ahead of the assessment centre, or on the day itself.
-When it comes to giving over your presentation, the assessors are looking at your delivery, your content and how you communicate with your audience.
+When it comes to giving over your presentation, the assessors are looking at your delivery, your content, and how you communicate with your audience.
 Gain tips on how to prepare and give over an effective presentation with our presentation pages.

 Prepare for this interview by reading up on GSK and the role you have applied to.
-Review your application and what you wrote on there.
-Think of more examples from your experience that you feel present you in the best way against their criteria.
+Review your application and what you wrote there.
+Think of more examples from your experience that you feel present you in the best way against GSK's criteria.
 Rehearse answers to common questions such as the ones in our free guide to interviews.
-And, as before, pull together all your preparation with a mock interview, such as our Skype based interviews.
+And, prepare with a mock interview, with our interview preparation package.